Enjoy the best things to do in Skipton with our guide to the attractions, events and places of interest.

 Things to do in Skipton at Night

-See a fantastic show at Skipton Town Hall Theatre
+Skipton Town Hall Theatre

 You’d be hard pushed to find another venue like The Mart Theatre in Skipton.
 It’s the only theatre in the world that resides in a working cattle auction mart!
 Their annual programme of events is a diverse mix of theatre, comedy, music, family events and student performances.
 They’ve played host to some big names such as Michael McIntyre, Sarah Millican, Toploader and Beverley Craven.
 Check out their website to see what’s on!